ScilifelabDataCentre/Anubis/anubis/documentation/Input-field-types.md

 ## Available input field types

-- **Line**: One single line of text, such as a name or title.
+- **Line**.
+One single line of text, such as a name or title.
+- **Email**.
+One single email address.
+- **Boolean**.
+A selection between Yes and No.
+- **Select**.
+A choice among a set of text given values.
+- **Integer**.
+A number that is a whole integer.
+- **Float**.
+A number that may contain fractions.
+- **Score**.
+A number in the range of integer values defined on setup.
+- **Rank**.
+A number in the series 1, 2, 3,...
+- **Text**.
+A multiline text which may use Markdown formatting.
+- **Document**.
+An attached file.

+## Common settings for all input field types

+All input field types have a number of settings that can be set at creation or modified later.
+These are:

+- **Identifier**.
+The internal name of the field, which must be unique within the form.
+It must begin with a letter and continue with letters, numbers or underscores.

+- **Title**.
+The name of the field as shown to the user.
+  Defaults to the identifier capitalized.

+- **Required**.
+Is a value required in this field for the form to be valid?

+- **Staff edit**.
+Only the staff may edit the field.
+The user will see it.

+- **Staff only**.
+Only the staff may edit and view the field.
+  It is not visible to the user.

+- **Banner**.
+The field will be shown in various tables.

+- **Description**.
+The help text displayed for the field.
+   May contain Markdown formatting.

+## Line field

+One single line of text, such as a name or title.
 May contain any text.

+- **Maxlength**.
+The maximum number of characters allowed in the field, blanks included.

+## Email field

-- **Email**: One single email address, which must look like a proper email address.
+One single email address, which must look like a proper email address.
 However, its actual validity is not checked.

-- **Boolean**: A Yes/No question.
+## Boolean field

+A selection between Yes and No. If it is not required, then also "No value" will be allowed.

+## Select field

-- **Select**: Choose among a set of given options defined on setup.
+A choice among a set of given text values.

+- **Selection values**.
+The values to let the user choose from.
+Give the values as text where each line is one value.

+- **Multiple choice**.
+Is the user allowed to choose more than one value?

+## Integer field

-- **Integer**: A number that is a whole integer.
+A number that is a whole integer.

+- **Minimum**: An optional lower limit for the value given by the user.

+- **Maximum**: An optional upper limit for the value given by the user.

+## Float field

-- **Float**: A number that may contain fractions.
+A number that may contain fractions, i.e. a decimal point.

+- **Minimum**: An optional lower limit for the value given by the user.

+- **Maximum**: An optional upper limit for the value given by the user.

+## Score field

-- **Score**: A number in the range if integer values defined on setup.
+A number in the range of integer values defined on setup.
+The choice of value is presented as a set of buttons, or optionally by input from a slider.
-- **Rank**: A number in the series 1, 2, 3,...
-- **Text**: A multiline text which may use Markdown formatting.
-- **Document**: An attached file.

-## Common options for all input field types

-All input field types have a number of options that can be set at creation or modified later.
-These are:
+- **Minimum**: The lower limit for the value given by the user.

+- **Maximum**: The upper limit for the value given by the user.

-## Rank
+## Rank field

 A field of type rank is intended for reviews.
 The reviewer must assign a value to the field of each of her reviews in a call such that the